vincejstraub/article-coordination-cost/README.md

 * `02-plot-figure-2.ipynb`: contains code for reproducing individual panels depicted in Figure 2 of the main text, where the code will save each plot.
 * `03-plot-figure-3.ipynb`: contains code for reproducing individual panels depicted in Figure 3 of the main text, where the code will save each plot.
 * `04-plot-figure-4.ipynb`: contains code for reproducing individual panels depicted in Figure 4 of the main text, where the code will save each plot.
+* `05-plot-si-figures.ipynb`: contains code for reproducing individual panels depicted in the supplementary information.
-* `05-statistical-tests.ipynb`: contains code for performing analysis of variance and post-hoc tests, where the output is automatically converted to a set number of significant digits for consistency.
+* `06-statistical-tests.ipynb`: contains code for performing analysis of variance and post-hoc tests, where the output is automatically converted to a set number of significant digits for consistency.
 * `evaluating_classifications.py`: contains data preprocessing functions for both stages of the experiment, helper functions and various operations that are used in the `01-data_preparation.ipynb` notebook.
 * `sliding_window.py`: contains data analysis functions for conducting a sliding window analysis of each experimental group's performance for both stages of the experiment across each task.
 The script is called in `01-data-preparation.ipynb` to generate processed DataFrames ready for plotting and statistical testing.